Learn about actual and potential costs

 How risky is the Business Card Printing supply chain?

-Supply chain risk for business card printing is medium.
-On the supply side, much of the risk comes from paper mills.
-Many paper mills have been struggling to adjust to the rise of digital products and resulting decline in demand for various paper products.
-As a result, there is some...
+Supply chain risk for business card printing is medium, which limits buyer power by raising the risk of supply disruptions and price increases.
+On the supply side, much of the risk comes from paper mills and wood pulp mills.
+Many paper mills have been struggling to adjust to the rise...
 Subscribe to learn more.